 The Complete Picture: Not Just the Wins

-Let's be real about what those nearly 1,060 vulnerability reports actually look like when you break them down:
+Let’s break down what those nearly 1,060 vulnerability reports actually look like:

 - 132 vulnerabilities confirmed and resolved by program owners